mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Output encoder.md

   * in case of axially placed sensors make sure they are placed in center at correct height above the magnet (1 mm is usually optimal)
   * in case of non-axial configuration make sure the magnet is close to the ring magnet (<0.5mm) and the sensor IC is at least 2mm above or below the ring magnet horizontal plane.

-* Connect the MD80 with the encoder using a picoblade series cable assembly and apply voltage to the MD80.
+* Connect the MDxx with the encoder using a picoblade series cable assembly and connect power to the MDxx.
-* Modify the motor config file according to your setup and save it to the MD80 using [mdtool](mdtool)
+* Modify the motor config file according to your setup and save it to the MDxx using [mdtool](mdtool)

 ```{figure} ./images/setup_output_encoder.png
 :alt: candle